 so that they can continue with full-time education and return successfully to their mainstream school.

-The Family School has been developed through a new collaboration between the Anna Freud Centre and the former heads of a family education centre in Westminster, Neil Dawson and Brenda McHugh.
+The Family School has been developed through a new collaboration between the Anna Freud National Centre for Children and Families and the former heads of a family education centre in Westminster, Neil Dawson and Brenda McHugh.

 Our fundamental belief is that all children have a right to high-quality education